- Daily & Weekly newsletters

 The Bridge: Could Brussels finally get a professional English-language theatre?

-One has never had to look far for English-language theatre in Brussels – there are several amateur groups performing everything from Shakespeare to contemporary plays to light opera.
+One has never had to look far for English-language theatre in Brussels – there are several amateur groups performing everything from Shakespeare to light opera.
 But a professional English-language theatre has never been able to get off the ground.

 There is one clear reason for this: Money.
 Cultural institutions in Belgium are highly subsidised, and the language communities do not hand out funding to institutions with a working language other than French and Dutch.